The only thing better than having you as my parents,

 We had not expected the boys to be so small – the scans had indicated they were a lot bigger – and they didn’t have enough clothes and nappies for them, so the next day J rang and asked us to pick up some things from the shop.

 We were a little late getting to the hospital that day.
-We had not long arrived when Yvonne and the boys were moved into intensive care.
+Yvonne and the boys were moved into intensive care, not long after we arrived.
 This was a frightening time for everyone.

 At this stage, nobody had told us what was happening.
 We were relieved when she was moved back to High Dependancy Unit the following day and started to show improvement.